sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ##### [San Jose - Downtown](http://www.yelp.ca/biz/social-security-administration-san-jose-3)

 (W2012) Long wait just to get into the building (outdoor wait due to security screening), but card arrived in 2 business days (was promised two weeks).
+(W2019) Stil a long wait just to get into the building (there's shelter overhead, but it's still outdoors), however the business card arrived in 5 business days (was still promised two weeks).

 ##### [West San Jose - Campbell](http://www.yelp.ca/biz/social-security-administration-office-campbell)